osquery/osquery/docs/wiki/deployment/yara.md

 # YARA-based scanning with osquery

+YARA is a tool that allows you to scan files for malware (or just about anything you might need to find) using textual or binary patterns.

 There are two YARA-related tables in osquery, which serve very different purposes.
 The first table, called `yara_events`, uses osquery's [Events framework](../development/pubsub-framework.md) to monitor for filesystem changes and will execute YARA when a file change event fires.
 The second table, just called `yara`, is a table for performing an